Bulimia Nervosa in Children

 in your child’s care.
 Your child may get care from a team that may include counselors,

-therapists, social workers, psychologists, psychiatrists, and registered dietitian
+therapists, social workers, psychologists, psychiatrists, and RDNs.
+Your child’s care

-nutritionists.
-Your child’s care team will depend on your child’s needs and how serious
+team will depend on your child’s needs and how serious the bulimia is.

 who have a child with bulimia may be helpful.

 When should I call my child’s healthcare provider?